Cray-HPE/sat/docs/man/sat-showrev.8.rst

 DESCRIPTION
 ===========

-The showrev subcommand prints revision information about the EX-1 system.
+The showrev subcommand prints revision information about the system.
 This includes general version information about the system, as well as version information about installed docker images and rpm packages.

-The default behavior of this command is to print general revision information about the EX-1.
-This is a mixture of information read from the EX-1 release file located at */opt/cray/etc/release*, site-specific revision information, and various api calls to other Cray services.
+The default behavior of this command is to print general revision information about the system.
+This is a mixture of information read from the release file located at */opt/cray/etc/release*, site-specific revision information, and various api calls to other Cray services.
 The following list details the meaning and source of information for each field.